satendrapandeymp/Facebook_message_download/README.md

 # Facebook_message_download
-You can download your facebook messages using this Install fbchat module using PIP (#pip install fbchat) or by downloading it through github
+You can download your facebook messages using this Install fbchat module using PIP (#pip install fbchat) or by downloading it through github, PYTHON -- 2.x

 #Basic -- Message.py
 Put your facebook username and password and number of friends in your message history.